 The 2000’s and The Cure

 Bloodflowers was released in 2000.
-No sinbles or promotional tracks were issued, but still it was well received by critics and fans.
+No singles or promotional tracks were issued, but still, it was well-received by critics and fans.
 Robert Smith considered this album to be the final installment of a trilogy of albums: Pornography, Disintegration and Bloodflowers.
 This trilogy was played live in concert for the album DVD Trilogy, released in 2003.

-The Cure’s selftitled record was recorded in 2004.
-In general, it is not regarded as a solid effort from the band.
+The Cure’s self-titled record was recorded in 2004.
+Generally, it is not considered a solid effort from the band.
 4:13 Dream was released in 2008 to more positive reviews and is, until today, The Cure’s last album.

 The Cure discography

-Here we list all The Cure’s albums in chronological order, alongside some relevant compilation albums:
+Here we list all of The Cure’s albums in chronological order, alongside some relevant compilation albums: